0bob0/TAFE-C-/README.md

 <br>

 In this small piece of code we declare that the variable `bobAge` is an integer and that it contains the value `100`.
 Now whenever we want to reference the value 100 instead we can reference "bobAge".
 The same is done with `bobAddress`, we decalre it as a string and assign it the value `"200 Old Man Street"`.
 So why is this useful?
 Why not just reference "100" or "200 Old Man Street".
 Well what if we want a value to change but have it in the same section of a function?
-We can't just change the code everytime we want a value to change.
+We cant just change the code everytime we want a value to change.
 By assigning it a name we can reference that variable in the code and assign it a new value whenever.

 <br>
 Here is a short list of the most common variable types